eficode-academy/argocd-katas/argocd-and-helm.md

 We will change the values of the Jenkins deployment by using a values file.
 This is useful when you want to keep your values in a separate file and not in the ArgoCD UI.

 - Look at the `values.yaml` file in the `jenkins` directory.
 You can see that the `service.type` is set to `NodePort`, and two other values.
+- TODO!!!
+EXPLAIN HOW TO GET TO THE MANIFEST
 - Change your manifest in ArgoCD in to use the `values.yaml` file by changing `spec.source` to `spec.sources` like the following:

 ``` yaml